TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 > <i class="fa-solid fa-magnifying-glass"></i> <i class="fa-solid fa-cubes-stacked"></i> **Monster Hunting Expert**
 >
-> As two actions, by spending 1 _firsthand supernatural experience_ I can roll Knowledge to both **Get Answers** about a supernatural creature I can see and **Help** myself or others by recalling how to deal with it in the same roll.
+> As two actions, by spending 1 _firsthand supernatural experience_ I can roll Knowledge to both <i class="fa-solid fa-magnifying-glass"></i> **Get Answers** about a supernatural creature I can see and <i class="fa-solid fa-cubes-stacked"></i> **Help** myself or others by recalling how to deal with it in the same roll.
 Before I roll, I can trade one of my d12s for a d20.

 Your combined special ability will usually still require you to spend the same number of total actions, but now that they are one roll both benefit from any strengthening upgrades you provide.